Financial Aid/Student Loans

 Graduate and Professional Students

 Information about various aspects of attending graduate school, including obtaining funding, can be found at the Federal Student Aid website.
+Click here for a FAFSA Graduate and Professional Students information pamphlet.

-USF Office Of National Scholarships:
+USF Office Of National Scholars

-The Office of National Scholarships (ONS) is dedicated to providing guidance and support for USF's high achieving students as they compete for national merit scholarships across all disciplines.
+The Office of National Scholars (ONS) is dedicated to providing guidance and support for USF's high achieving students as they compete for national merit scholarships across all disciplines.
 The scholarships and fellowships are for creative, motivated, academically strong students who are leaders in and out of the classroom.

 Each fall and spring semesters the Department of Chemistry awards, on a competitive basis, approximately 100 teaching assistantships (TAships) to selected current or newly-admitted graduate students.
 Students holding an assistantship perform instructional duties for an average of 20 hours per week.
 The assistantship provides the student with a competitive stipend, a tuition waiver, and the employer's health insurance contribution.
 Students holding TAships are required to be enrolled in 9 credit hours each semester (Fall/Spring) and to be in good academic standing.
 Summer funding may also be available and we typically award 30 teaching assistantships.